Review, Approval and Post-Approval Requirements

 Reportable New Information

 The Principal Investigator should report any adverse events or unanticipated problems within 48 hours of any of the research team members becoming aware of the incident.
 A comprehensive list of examples and definitions can be found in Policy #13.001 titled, “Unanticipated Problems Involving Risk and Adverse Events.”
-A Reportable New Information Form (RNIF) must be submitted to the IRB via NUgrant within 48 hours of the research team and ultimately the PI becoming aware of the situation.
+A Reportable New Information Form (RNIF) must be submitted to the IRB via NuRamp within 48 hours of the research team and ultimately the PI becoming aware of the situation.

 Protocol Deviations